randymized/malifi/Readme.md

         <tr><th>path.full_base</th><td>&lt;site-root&gt;/zyx/abc.def</td></tr>
     </table>

-    The site_root, full, and full_base elements will reflect the root of the site currently being examined and thus may vary during processing of a request.
-These are the elements you would normally use for building names of files that might serve the request.
+    The site_root, full, and full_base properties will reflect the root of the site currently being examined and thus may vary during processing of a request.
+These are the properties you would normally use for building names of files that might serve the request.

 * meta: the metadata for a resource located at the `path.full` using the root directory of the first (most specific) site on the site stack.
 This will remain unchanged as the request is conveyed through the site stack.

 * site_meta: the metadata for a resource located at the current `path.full`.
 This will vary to reflect the site currently selected in the site stack.

 * meta_lookup:  A function that will return the metadata for any fully-qualified path.
-The `meta` and `site_meta` elements were obtained using this function.
+The `meta` and `site_meta` properties were obtained using this function.
 A request for a directory's metadata should include a trailing slash.

 * site_stack: A list of fully-qualified names of the root directories of all sites that are to be included when attempting to fulfill a request.
 The first directory is that most specific to the request and the request will be served from files located in that directory if possible.
 The final directory in the list will always be `<malifi>/base-site`, the system default site.
-The site stack will always include at least two elements.
+The site stack will always include at least two properties.

 ## Multiple site support